 The VA Funding Fee: What Veterans Need to Know

-The VA funding fee is a one-time charge at closing that helps keep the VA home loan program self-sustaining without requiring taxpayer support.
-For a cash-out refinance, the funding fee is 2.15% of the new loan amount for first-time VA loan users, and 3.30% for subsequent use, according to VA.gov.
+The VA funding fee is a one-time, per-loan charge at closing that helps keep the VA home loan program self-sustaining without requiring taxpayer support.
+For a cash-out refinance, the funding fee is 2.15% of the new loan amount for first-time VA loan users, and 3.30% for subsequent use.

-This fee can be rolled into the loan rather than paid upfront, which many Veterans choose to do.
-Rolling it in keeps out-of-pocket costs low at closing but does increase the loan balance and total interest paid over time.
+This fee can be rolled into the loan rather than paid up front, which many Veterans choose to do.
+Rolling it in keeps out-of-pocket costs low at closing, but it increases the loan balance and total interest paid over time.

-The fee is waived entirely for Veterans who receive VA compensation for a service-connected disability, as well as for surviving spouses receiving Dependency and Indemnity Compensation (DIC) and active-duty service members who have received or been proposed for a Purple Heart.
+The fee is waived entirely for Veterans who receive VA compensation for a service-connected disability, for surviving spouses receiving Dependency and Indemnity Compensation (DIC), and for active-duty service members who have received or been proposed for a Purple Heart.

 Eligibility: Who Qualifies for a VA Cash-Out Refinance